Shuttle Pro V2 External Controller Review

 I will talk about this controller device from a design point of view although it can be used for any software you have installed on your computer.
 I use it mostly with Photoshop and occasionally with Camtasia which is the software I use when editing my videos.

 ShuttlePRO V2 is a USB controller compatible with Mac and Windows that allows you to program keyboard shortcuts and other actions with the purpose of speeding up your workflow.

 It’s not really a substitute for a mouse because it cannot move your cursor but with it’s 15 Express keys and 2 wheels you can program almost anything on it.
 The built quality of the Shuttle Pro is solid enough and the materials are good quality.

-It’s not plug an play, you must install a driver which you can find on the Contour Design website.
-It’s a very ergonomic device and it’s greatest advantage is the advanced customization features it comes with.
+It’s not plug and play, you must install a driver which you can find on the Contour Design website.
+It’s a very ergonomic device and its greatest advantage is the advanced customization features it comes with.

 Speed up your design workflow with ShuttlePRO V2

 After installing the drivers you will notice that its buttons are already comes configured for many editing programs especially for the Adobe package but also for internet browsers.
 You can add any program you have installed on your machine.

 ShuttlePRO works amazingly as a complement for a graphics Tablet.
 Most tablets have configurable keys but usually there are only a few buttons and you will end up having to also use your keyboard.

 The advantage of ShuttlePRO is that it’s a lot smaller than a keyboard.
 Yet it has enough keys to allow you to program lots of keyboard shortcuts and actions.